JoZapf/jozapf_de/README.md

 ## Executive Summary

-This document details the migration of **jozapf.de** from a containerized Bootstrap/PHP development environment to a modern **Next.js 16** static site generator (SSG) with TypeScript, automated versioning, and CI/CD deployment to Hetzner shared hosting.
+This document details the migration of **jozapf.de** from a containerized Bootstrap/PHP development environment to a modern **Next.js 16** static site generator (SSG) with TypeScript, automated versioning, and CI/CD deployment to Hetzner shared hosting via SSH/SFTP.

 ### Migration Highlights